Home.tiscali.nl/annejan/swf/timeline.swf. The 30 Best Films of the Decade. 20.

+What effing Ian Guy?
+15. 14.
+13. 12.
+11. The 15 Best Miramax Films.
 Today, the indie world and the film world at large lost a giant in the field, watching Disney close the doors and turn the lights off on Miramax.
-As sad a day like today is, and as uncertain as the future is, we can still hold on to the memories.
-Most of them are now on Blu-ray.
-Or at least Laser Disc (because we all own one).

 EmailEmail We are leaving Kubrick behind and fast approaching Hyams.

+WHO WANTS TO BE A MILLIONAIRE?
+19. 18.
+“My name is Gladiator.”
+17. 16.
+15. LOST IN TRANSLATION is one of my favorite films of all time.
+14. 13.
+Best behind-the-scenes photos from classic films.
 A selection of some of the most awesome Behind-the-scenes shots.Back when set designs were huge and hand made, when special effects where mechanic and photographic and film stars were risking their lives on the set.A self portrait of Stanley Kubrick with his daughter, Jack Nicholson and the crew @ the set of The Shining. on the set of Fritz Lang’s Metropolis — the actress inside the Maria robot taking a breather.

 However, if you just moved to a blu ray DVD player and you’re looking for some good use for your old DVD, cnflikt (who also took the shots for this tutorial) came up with a hack to enable you to take super macro shots with your cellphone.
 Of course you’ll need a camera phone for that. cnflikt uses the notorious, yet old-skooled K800i, but any camera phone will work here.